Skip to content

 colorful betta

 Fish tank water movement is a very important aspect of each aquarium system.
 Many different animals and plants have different water movement requirements and it is important to appeal to each one.
 For example, seahorses require fish tanks with a slower flow rate because of their sluggish eating habits and very slow, gentle movements.
-Also, plants require slower flow in freshwater aquarium systems because too high flow can damage the plants.
-Any image that is clicked on will direct you to that item’s store page on Amazon.
+Also, plants require slower flow in freshwater aquarium systems because too high a flow can damage the plants.
 This article will discuss different flow rate requirements for common aquarium systems.
-It will also discuss different ways introduce water flow in an aquarium.
+It will also discuss different ways to introduce water flow in an aquarium.

 Standard Aquariums

-It is common for beginner aquarium keepers to setup a “standard” styled aquarium.
-Many of these aquariums are filled with plastic, clay and ceramic decorations to beautify the fish tank.
-Regardless what decor is added, this type of fish tank still requires water flow and water movement for it to prosper.
+It is common for beginner aquarium keepers to set up a “standard” styled aquarium.
+Many of these aquariums are filled with plastic, clay, and ceramic decorations to beautify the fish tank.
+Regardless of what decor is added, this type of fish tank still requires water flow and water movement for it to prosper.
 It is recommended to turn over your water through your filter at least four times every hour.
-For example, if you own a 10 gallon tank, at the minimum, 40 gallons of water should flow through your filter every hour.
-Luckily, equipment that moves water provides a gallons per hour (GPH) rate, so usually no calculations are needed.
+For example, if you own a 10-gallon tank, at the minimum, 40 gallons of water should flow through your filter every hour.
+Luckily, equipment that moves water will also provide a gallons per hour (GPH) rate, so usually no calculations are needed.

 Sponge Filter

-The main limitation on sponge filters is that they only provide bacterial filtration.
+The main limitation of sponge filters is that they only provide bacterial filtration.
 However, you can still achieve proper water movement rates with a sponge filter.
 Sponge filters connect to air pumps through airline hosing.
 The air pump brings large oxygen bubbles into the aquarium.
 The bubbles float to the top of the aquarium and cause a disturbance on the water’s surface.
 The disturbance in water brings oxygen into the aquarium from the air.
 The movement of air and water creates water circulation throughout the whole tank.
 Using sponge filters, the proper water flow rate is easy to achieve in smaller aquariums but may be more challenging in larger fish tanks.
+You can learn more about sponge filters by taking a look at Sponge Filters Use, Cleaning, and Extra Tips!

 Planted Aquariums

 Like standard aquarium setups planted aquariums can use filtration systems such as hang on the back, sponge, and all the other types besides undergravel filters.
 However, larger planted aquariums will more than likely use a canister filter or a sump system to acquire proper water flow rates.
-Each have their own advantages and disadvantages and I will go over both.
-If you’re setting up smaller aquariums, take a look at the information provided above to learn about sponge filters and hang on the back filtration systems.
+Each has its advantages and disadvantages and I will go over both.
+If you’re setting up smaller aquariums, take a look at the information provided above to learn about sponge filters and hang on back filtration systems.

 Canister Filters

-Canister filters are an excellent way to filter and add water flow in your planted aquarium.
-Just like other filtration systems, the canister filter flow rate should be labeled on packaging provided.
-As stated above, your fish tank should have a water turnover rate roughly 4x the total gallon amount every hour.
+Canister filters are an excellent way to filter and add water flow to your planted aquarium.
+Just like other filtration systems, the canister filter flow rate should be labeled on the packaging provided.
+As stated above, your fish tank should have a water turnover rate of roughly 4x the total gallon amount every hour.
 To continue, canister filters provide chemical, biological, and mechanical filtration.
-Each of these are important for a successful aquarium setup.
+Each of these is important for a successful aquarium setup.
 However, canister filters are a little different than other filtrations.
 This filter minimizes the contact water has with surface air.

 Disadvantages of Canister Filters

 One of the main disadvantages of canister filters is the maintenance around it.
 Overall, maintenance is not too terrible and filter technology has made maintenance easier but it can be a chore.
-You have to remove the canister filter, drain the water, open it up and remove the media, replace it and then put it back together again.
+You have to remove the canister filter, drain the water, open it up, remove the media, replace it, and then put it back together again.
 Moving a big bulky filter can be challenging so keep that in mind when choosing filtration systems.
 Also, when choosing filters, make sure the brand you use is reliable.
-Although it’s not terribly common, like any piece of equipment, canister filters can malfunction and leak water.
-Buying canister filters from a reliable brand like Fluval, helps decrease the chance of leaking.
+Although it’s not common, like any piece of equipment, canister filters can malfunction and leak water.
+Buying canister filters from a reliable brand like Fluval helps decrease the chance of leaking.

 Saltwater Aquariums

 Smaller saltwater aquariums will commonly use HOB and/or sponge filters providing flow and filtration.
 An addition of powerheads/circulation pumps is almost required in saltwater fish tanks.
-Overall, saltwater aquariums are unique because of the vast differences of animals that live in these systems.
+Overall, saltwater aquariums are unique because of the vast differences in animals that live in these systems.
 Most saltwater fish tanks should have at least 10x the turnover rate of the aquarium’s total volume.
-For example, if you have a 75 gallon fish tank, you should have at least 750 gallons of water turning over every hour.
-Many saltwater fish keepers believe that a higher turnover rate is better for the overall system.
+For example, if you have a 75-gallon fish tank, you should have at least 750 gallons of water turning over every hour.
+Many saltwater fishkeepers believe that a higher turnover rate is better for the overall system.
 Your water’s flow rate should be changed based on the species of animal kept in the aquarium.

 A few outliers

-Certain corals, like SPS coral, enjoy faster moving waters over leather corals.
-Seashorses and pipefish require slower moving waters compared to tangs, clownfish and others.
-I do not have the capability to list all the fish requirements in this article but before purchasing any animal, make sure that the setup you have is compatible with it.
-Saltwater related mistakes are costly to your wallet and potentially the aquarium.
+Certain corals, like SPS coral, enjoy faster-moving waters over leather corals.
+Seahorses and pipefish require slower-moving waters compared to tangs, clownfish, and others.
+I cannot list all the fish requirements in this article but before purchasing any animal, make sure that the setup you have is compatible with it.
+Saltwater-related mistakes are costly to your wallet and potentially the aquarium.
 You want to go into everything with an arsenal of information before making any moves.

 Sump Systems

-One of the most common filtration systems for larger saltwater (and a lot of freshwater) aquariums are sump systems.
+One of the most common filtration systems for larger saltwater (and a lot of freshwater) aquariums are sump system.
 To put it simply, a sump is a “fish tank” under a fish tank.
-They are usually setup in the aquarium stand.
-Sumps differ from fish tanks because they are usually setup or purchased with baffles.
+They are usually set up in the aquarium stand.
+Sumps differ from fish tanks because they are usually set up or purchased with baffles.
 Baffles create separations often called chambers.
-Each chamber can hold different things such as protein skimmers, refugiums and return pumps.
+Each chamber can hold different things such as protein skimmers, refugiums, and return pumps.
 There is a vast amount of things that can be done with sump systems to help keep your aquarium clean.

 One of the main benefits of sump systems is that you can put just about everything in it.
 They’re also excellent for saltwater aquariums because they add more water volume and increase oxygen exchange between the water and air.
 Furthermore, sumps are much easier to clean and it’s easier to remove/replace filter media when needed.